Python-GIS-book/site/source/part1/chapter-01/md/03-for-loops.md

 Let's break down the code above to see some essential aspect of `for` loops:

-- The `variable` can be any name you like
+- The `variable` can be any name you like.
 - The statement of the `for` loop must end with a `:`
-- The code that should be executed as part of the loop must be indented beneath the `for` loop statement

-    - The typical indentation is 4 spaces
+- The code that should be executed as part of the loop must be indented beneath the `for` loop statement.
+The typical indentation is 4 spaces.
 - There is no additional special word needed to end the loop, you simply change the indentation back to normal.

 In sum, `for` loops are useful to repeat some part of the code a *definite* number of times.
 <!-- #endregion -->

 <!-- #region -->